-Throughout the colony the Spaniards introduced the potter's wheel, the enclosed kiln, lead glazes, new pigments (extracted from metal oxides such as green, red, white) and new shapes such as the tile, the candle holder and the olive jar.
+Throughout the colony, the Spaniards introduced the potter's wheel, the enclosed kiln, lead glazes, pigments extracted from metal oxides and shapes such as the tile, the candle holder and the olive jar.

-The most representative and successful Mexican pottery styles today are:
+The most popular and successful Mexican pottery styles today are:

 Oaxacan Black Clay

-from San Bartolo Coyotepec in Oaxaca had been used by Zapotecs since pre-Hispanic times but it was Rosa Real de Nieto, aka Doña Rosa who discovered how to give the clay its now characteristic shiny black color.
+) from San Bartolo Coyotepec in Oaxaca had been used by Zapotecs since pre-Hispanic times, but it was Rosa Real de Nieto, aka Doña Rosa, who discovered how to give the clay its now typical shiny black color.

 Openwork black clay vase